pyControl/docs/docs/user-guide/programming-tasks.md

 ## States

 The state machine has a set of states defined by the user, and at any point in time it is in one of these states.
-The set of states is defined by creating a varible called `states` which is a list of state names:
+The set of states is defined by a varible called `states` which is a list of state names:

 ```python
 states = ['state_A', 'state_B']